icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/router.md

     router.Mount("/hello", chatbot);
     ```

+BENOIT: I find it's a bit confusing to talk about mounting sub-routers below when we later explain what are sub-routers and show that sub-routers are setup with `Route`.

 It is common to map leaf dispatchers such as services and mount sub-routers, but it's not a hard and fast rule.

 You can map and mount the exact same path (for example, `/hello`).
 The router will direct a request with path `/hello`